 McCaffrey said another $4.5 million sent to Aramark was a wash.
 CPS is supposed to employ 825 of its own custodians but fell about 100 short every month last year, so Aramark made up the difference in staff, he said.
-That was money CPS didn’t pay directly to the 100 custodians, he said, insisting CPS still will save $12 million a year over each of the next two years.
+That was money CPS didn’t pay directly to the 100 custodians, he said, insisting CPS still will save $12 million next year and the year after.

-Within months of Aramark taking over as manager of school janitors last spring, principals began complaining about filthy conditions at schools that weren’t cleaned over the summer, and logistical problems that took more of their time, not less.
+Within months of Aramark managing school janitors last spring, principals complained about filthy conditions at schools that weren’t cleaned over the summer, and logistical problems that took more of their time, not less.
 Parents turned up to Board of Education meetings describing vomit that sat on school carpets, and trash that wasn’t removed nightly.
 Photos obtained by the Sun-Times showed dead vermin at one Southwest Side school.

-Clarice Berry, head of the Chicago Principals and Administrators Association, has called for the massive contract to be cancelled on grounds that the promises of cleanliness and efficiency have not come to pass.
+Clarice Berry, head of the Chicago Principals and Administrators Association, has called for the massive contract to be canceled because promises of cleanliness and efficiency have not come to pass.